What is Riesling?

 The cool climate of Tasmania has a great ability to produce Riesling varietals.
 Tasmanian Riesling has great length, with citrus and mineral characters with high levels of natural acidity.

-With its high levels of acidity and citrussy characters, Riesling is a perfect match with a variety of seafood dishes like linguine of prawns, mussels and clams, or blue swimmer crab spaghettini with lemon and chive sauce and garlic pangrattato.
-It’s also a food-friendly wine to serve with spicy Asian-style dishes like Thai and Korean, plus deliciously moreish Middle Eastern.
+So, what do you eat with Riesling?
+With its high levels of acidity and citrussy characters, Riesling is a perfect match with a variety of seafood dishes and is also a super food-friendly wine to serve with spicy Asian-style dishes like Thai and Korean, plus deliciously moreish Middle Eastern.
+Here are some delicious recipes that pair well with Riesling.

 Explore our delicious range of Rieslings now to discover your new favourites.